Thunderbolts (comics): Civil War: Hero Hunters

-After the events surrounding the Wellspring, the current team disbanded.
-MACH-IV and the Fixer were offered jobs from the Commission on Superhuman Activities.
-Blizzard was released from jail and left the team.
-Atlas was de-ionized after his encounter with the Wellspring but left catatonic and trapped in his enlarged state while Smuggler, his suit destroyed, took care of him.
-Joystick was imprisoned for her traitorous actions during the Wellspring debacle and Speed Demon ran away to avoid arrest.
-Only Songbird, Moonstone, Swordsman and the Radioactive Man, remained on the team.
+After the events surrounding the Wellspring, the current team disbands.
+MACH-IV and Fixer are offered jobs by the Commission on Superhuman Activities.
+Blizzard is released from jail and leaves the team.
+Atlas is de-ionized after his encounter with the Wellspring, but left catatonic and trapped in an enlarged state.
+Joystick is imprisoned for her traitorous actions during the Wellspring debacle and Speed Demon escapes arrest.
+Songbird, Moonstone, Swordsman, and Radioactive Man remain on the team.